Lawrence-le/portfolio/README.md

 ## Education
 •	National University of Singapore (NUS) – Bachelor of Technology in Mechanical Engineering
 •	National University of Singapore (NUS) – Data Intelligence and Business Analytics Programme
+•	Google Advanced Data Analytics Specialization
+•	Google Data Analytics Specialization

 ## Certificates
 •	National University of Singapore (NUS) – Professional Certificate in Business Analytics
 •	National University of Singapore (NUS) – Professional Certificate in Trisector Strategy and Innovation for Transformation
-•	Google Advanced Data Analytics Specialization
+•	National University of Singapore – Descriptive Analytics
-•	Google Data Analytics Specialization
+•	National University of Singapore – Prescriptive Analytics
+•	National University of Singapore – Python Programming
+•	National University of Singapore – Using Business Analytics to Answer Business Questions
+•	University of California, Davis – SQL for Data Science

 ***